 Breastfeeding while using insect repellents:

-Diseases spread by insects can have serious health effects on those who are people who are breastfeeding and nursing children.
+Diseases spread by insects can have serious health effects on people.
 There is little data on the use of insect repellents during breastfeeding, but it is important to consider the benefit of using them to prevent illness.
 When applying insect repellents during breastfeeding, follow the same instructions as during pregnancy.
-Do not apply insect repellents to the nipple area to keep the child from getting any repellent in the mouth while breastfeeding.
-Wash your hands well after applying insect repellent.
+Do not apply insect repellents to the nipple area to keep the nursing child from getting any repellent in the mouth.
+Be sure to talk with your healthcare provider about all your breastfeeding questions.

-An increased chance of birth defects or pregnancy complications is not expected when a father or sperm donor uses insect repellents.
-Not all repellents have been studied for these outcomes.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if using insect repellents could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.